 Corporate Bonds show a completely different and negative image.

-Through the mechanism of Credit Default Swaps any (low) rated corporate bond could be elevated to a AAA level.
-One only had to buy an insurance.
+Through the mechanism of Credit Default Swaps, any (low) rated corporate bond could be elevated to a AAA level.
+One only had to buy insurance.
 Today the price of this insurance premium is increasingly becoming prohibitive and Financial Institutions which offered these Swaps (AIG) have disappeared.

 There is a huge discrepancy between the general price level of Government and Corporate bonds.

 Copyright 2017, All Rights Reserved - The contents of this report may NOT be copied, reproduced, or distributed without the explicit written consent of Goldonomic